- Popular Searches

-Essays: “Zeal that Consumed: Memory of Jerusalem’s Temple and Jesus’ Body in the Gospel of John” in Biblical Interpretation in Early Christian Gospels, Volume 4: The Gospel of John
+Essays and Articles: “Zeal that Consumed: Memory of Jerusalem’s Temple and Jesus’ Body in the Gospel of John” in Biblical Interpretation in Early Christian Gospels, Volume 4: The Gospel of John

 Commentary of the Gospel of Mark in T&T Clark Social Identity Commentary on the New Testament

 “Your Will Be Done: Remembering Jesus’ Submission to the Father” in To Recover What Has Been Lost: Essays on Eschatology, Intertextuality, and Reception History in Honor of Dale C. Allison, Jr.

 “Baptism” in The Reception of Jesus in the First Three Centuries.